ayonli/ngrpc/README.md

 ### About Process Management

-A server app may be automatically respawned if it is crashed, but this behavior requires at least one app is still running.
-If our project only have one app, this feature will not function.
+This package uses a host-guest model for process management.
+When using the `start` command to start the app, the CLI tool also starts a host server to hold communication between apps, the host is responsible to accept commands sent by the CLI tool and distribute them to the app.

-On the other hand, the CLI tool only works for the app instance, if the process contain other objects that prevent the process to exit, the `stop` command won't be able to terminate the process.
+When an app crashes, the host server is also responsible for re-spawning it, this feature guarantees that our app is always online.

-It's recommended to use external process management tool such as **PM2** in production, which gives us more control of our program and provides more features such as monitoring.
-And while using PM2 (or others), we can still use the `reload` command to hot-reload our app after deployed new updates.
+It's necessary to point out, though, that the CLI tool only works for the app instance, if the process contains other logics that prevent the process to exit, the `stop` command will not be able to terminate the process.

 ## Implement a Service